I have a new love in my life. I found her far away on a trip-of-a-lifetime during 8 weeks of travel. Her name is India and Wow! I’m head over heels!

 Life is love, loving people and loving family.

-We went to exciting places but what surprised us both was how amazing the people we met were.
-They were from all over the world and they were friendly, talkative, helpful and fun to be with.
+We went to exciting places but what surprised us both was the amazing people we met from all over the world.
+They were friendly, talkative, helpful and fun to be with.
 We met seekers on the spiritual path, volunteers educating farm worker’s children, artists creating and expressing the world around, adventurers exploring all they could on tiny budgets.
 They inspired our trip in ways we hadn’t anticipated.

 We were also invited to two weddings (and attended three).
 We discovered the deep bonds of laughter and love with family.
 Even when you don’t see someone for a long time, you can pick up the connection with a hug and a cup of chai, or a Bollywood dance, or a goofy Santa hat.

-And for the first time I missed Christmas with my family in Canada.
-I didn’t know how much being away would hurt physically as well as emotionally.
-My next trip will be planned around major holidays.
+And for the first time I missed spending Christmas with my family in Canada.
+I learned how much the people at home mean to me and how being away during a big tradition, like Christmas, well, it hurt physically as well as emotionally.
+My next trip will not be planned during a major holiday.

 Now that I’m Back…